mikerst/mikethomas.design/src/index.md

 ## About me

-I’m a multiple-hat-wearing, purpose-driven design lead with 14+ years of experience working in B2B SaaS, enterprise and B2C contexts in logistics, education, consumer finance and energy.
+I’m a purpose-driven design lead with 14+ years of experience working in B2B SaaS, enterprise and B2C contexts in logistics, education, consumer finance and energy.

 I believe that good design is a non-hierarchical, multi-disciplinary team sport, and successful teams win by raising each other up.